MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/database.md

 ### Disabling the user feedback functionality

 As a tenant admin you can prevent your users from sending feedback to Microsoft by disabling the `disableSurveyFeedback` tenant setting.
-Find more information about viewing and setting tenant settings:
+Find more information about viewing and setting tenant settings here:

 - [List tenant settings (preview)](/powershell/module/microsoft.powerapps.administration.powershell/set-tenantsettings)
 - [Set TenantSettings](/powershell/module/microsoft.powerapps.administration.powershell/set-tenantsettings)

 ### Data subject rights requests on user feedback

-Organization administrators can view, export, and delete the feedback from their users by signing in to the [Microsoft 365 admin center](https://admin.microsoft.com), then go to **Health** > **Product feedback**.
+Organization administrators can view, export, and delete the feedback provided by their users by signing in to the [Microsoft 365 admin center](https://admin.microsoft.com), then go to **Health** > **Product feedback**.

 ### AI with Power Automate resources